shashipoojary/invoice-flow/AUTO_REMINDERS_SETUP.md

 # 🤖 Automated Reminder System Setup

 ## **Overview**
-Your InvoiceFlow app now has a **fully automated reminder system** that sends professional email reminders to clients with overdue invoices.
+Your FlowInvoicer app now has a **fully automated reminder system** that sends professional email reminders to clients with overdue invoices.

 ## **How It Works**